gutenbergtools/gutenbergsite/site/donate.md

 This emailed thank you serves as your tax receipt for your donation.

 The fee charged by PayPal for payments is their discounted rate for registered charities.
 This is 2.2% of the transaction plus 30 cents per transaction.
-(For a $100 payment, this amounts to $1.90 or 1.9%.
-For $10, the fee is $0.52 or 5.2%).
+For a $100 payment, this amounts to $2.50 or 2.5%.
+For $10, the fee is $0.52 or 5.2%.
 PayPal accepts non-US accounts and funds.

 ### About donating by Check or Money Order